mmaulwurff/weapons-menu/README.md

 Weapon Menu has API: CVar (see cvarinfo.txt) and ZScript (see WeaponMenuInterface.txt), so it can be integrated into your HUD.

-## Todo

-* save custom weapon order (weapon slot and position in slot) between maps
-* option to show weapon and/or inventory sprites instead of text tags

 ## Info

 Author: m8f (mmaulwurff@gmail.com)